department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/estimate-your-benefits/research/discussion-guide.md

 In Zoom, can you select the Share button?

-On this next screen, let's go with the default selection.
+On this screen, let's go with the default selection.

 Also, there is a checkbox in the Share Screen option that says "Share computer sound."
 This will let us hear your screen reader.
 Can you make sure that it's checked and select "Share"?